 In this second piece about the group trip we took to Napoli, Italy, I’ll talk about our travels and settling in to our villa.
 Plus I’ll discuss our first excursion in Naples.
 Visiting the ancient ruins of Pompeii, having lunch at a vineyard with a generous wine tasting and climbing Mount Vesuvius.
 This was a tremendous kick off to our Italian vacation!
 Continue reading “Napoli, Italy Trip – Part 2”

 We left Agra early and cold the day after visiting the Taj Mahal and Red Fort of Agra.
 The city was crowded, but by this point we have started to get used to chaotic traffic and the constant blowing of car horns.
 We left the hotel around 6am and were dropped off at the bus station to take the local bus to Jaipur, known as the Paris of India.
 A six hour ride on the local bus was a hip, no-frills way to travel.
 Riding through the small towns and villages was something we would have missed out on by train or plane.
 Dotted with small produce stands, crowds of people and animals moving in every direction – rural Indian towns were exciting to witness up close.

 Getting to Agra

 This Easter, Mike and I decided to spend the holiday visiting Istanbul, Turkey.
-We didn’t know precisely what to expect in Istanbul, and the adventure was one of the most memorable trips we’ve ever had together.
-Istanbul packs a lot, which is makes sense because it is the economic, cultural and historical center of Turkey and connects Europe to Asia both physically and culturally.
+We didn’t know precisely what to expect in Istanbul.
+Still, the adventure was one of the most memorable trips we’ve ever had together.
+Istanbul packs a lot, which makes sense because it’s the economic, cultural and historical center of Turkey.
+The city also connects Europe to Asia both physically and culturally.